-The Robinson R44 Raven II is a four-seat light utility helicopter for up to 1 crew and 3 passengers, powered by a carburetted Lycoming
+The Robinson R44 Raven II is a single-engined light utility helicopter for up to 1 crew and 3 passengers, powered by a carburetted Lycoming

-In August 2009, Robinson R44 Raven II c/n 12741 was registered D-HMOH in Germany with Heli Aviation GmbH, Augsburg-Mühlhausen
+In August 2009, Robinson R44 Raven II s/n 12741 was registered D-HMOH in Germany with Heli Aviation GmbH, Augsburg-Mühlhausen

 Airport.
 On 6 October 2016, the helicopter was registered with Babcock MCS Germany, Augsburg/Mühlhausen Airport.
 On 13 October

 2017, registration D-HMOH was cancelled as exported to Australia.
 On 15 January 2018, the Robinson R44 Raven II was registered

 VH-DBF with Forster Helicopters.
 On 20 November 2020, the VH-DBF was registered with Harris Equipment.

 2009-built Robinson R44 Raven II D-HMOH was seen at the Heli Holland heliport near Emmen in the Netherlands.